Abbeymead Primary School

 Community Links

-At Abbeymead we believe that community links are essential in the growth, development and wellbeing of all our pupils.
+At Abbeymead we believe that community links are essential in the growth, development and well being of all our pupils.
 Links with our local community help us to build relationships with groups and individuals who will provide positive role models for our children whether this is within the world of work, or as part of spiritual and moral development or everyday experiences.
-In addition to local communities we also value the importance of developing strong links between regional, national and international communities, this through visits, assemblies, concerts and special events.
+In addition to local communities we also value the importance of developing strong links between regional, national and international communities, through visits, assemblies, concerts and special events.

 Family Welfare Officer